tbrunsch/Hippodamus/README.md

 Hippodamus is a Java library for writing parallel code in an elegant way.
 It provides some features of sequential code that parallel code usually lacks:

 ---
-Hippodamus = [Nursery](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) + Dependency Management + Exception Handling
+Hippodamus = [Nursery](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) + Dependency Management + Exception Handling + Resource Management Support
 ___

 The API design was motivated by several practical applications that were ugly to implement with [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).